qingkaishi/canary/README.md

 ======

 Canary is a set of tools built on a unification-based alias analysis.
-Relative papers include ``Points-to analysis in almost linear time", ``Fast algorithms for Dyck-CFL-reachability with applications to alias analysis", ``LEAP: lightweight deterministic multi-processor replay of concurrent java programs", ``Persuasive prediction of concurrency access anomalies", etc. You can read them for detals.
+Relative papers include "Points-to analysis in almost linear time", "Fast algorithms for Dyck-CFL-reachability with applications to alias analysis", "LEAP: lightweight deterministic multi-processor replay of concurrent java programs", "Persuasive prediction of concurrency access anomalies", etc. You can read them for detals.